medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

    witness is chosen existentially, shared across every reference to that anchor within a group array — see the dedicated subsection below.

-   **When the anchor group's level 3 is AND (multiple required clauses), a witness is a tuple** — one candidate per clause, drawn from the product of the clauses' own eligible sets, with steps 1–3 running per clause (`anchorOccurrence` filtering each clause's own candidates).
+   **When the anchor group has more than one clause, a witness is a tuple** — one candidate per clause, drawn from the product of the clauses' own eligible sets, with steps 1–3 running per clause (`anchorOccurrence` filtering each clause's own candidates).
+Level 3 is AND on both sides (§1), so this rule has one form and an anchor group means the same thing wherever in the document it is defined, including inside `exclusionCriteria`.
 A tuple induces a window from both of its extremes, asymmetrically, rather than from a single collapsed
    point: `maxOffset` is measured from the **earliest** date in the tuple, `minOffset` from the **latest**.